12 Agile principles: how an agile approach transforms business processes

 1. Frequent releases shorten the customer's wait time.

-2. The intervals between releases can vary — from 2 weeks to 2 months.
+2. Release intervals may vary from 2 weeks to 2 months.

-3. According to a PwC study, a business that releases a product every 1-2 months increases customer retention by 15%.
-Example: an IT company was building a taxi-ordering app.
-In the first sprint they made basic ordering from a map, in the second — trip cost calculation, in the third — vehicle type selection.
+3. According to a PwC study, a business that releases a product every 1 to 2 months increases customer retention by 15%.
+Example: an IT company was building a taxi ordering app.
+In the first sprint they made basic map-based ordering, in the second they added trip fare calculation, and in the third they added car type selection.

-4. After just two months the app was launched in test mode, and after four it reached full functionality.
+4. After just two months, the app launched in test mode, and after four months it reached full functionality.

 5. The company was able to get feedback quickly and fix mistakes before the mass release of the product.
 Business impact: